 Personal information, 4:9-18

-On returning to his confession, v16-18, Paul reports that at his first court hearing he was forced to defend himself alone, v16, but the Lord was with him and enabled him to give a faithful testimony to the gospel and was delivered, at least on that occasion, v17.
-In the face of these difficulties Paul expresses his sure confidence in his eternal salvation, v18.
+On returning to his confession, v16-18, Paul reports that at his first court hearing he was forced to defend himself alone, v16, but the Lord was with him, and enabled him to give a faithful testimony to the gospel, and so he was delivered, at least for that occasion, v17.
+In the face of these difficulties, Paul expresses his sure confidence in his eternal salvation, v18.

 i] Context: See 4:9-15. .

 God will bring us safely to his heavenly kingdom